elves/upgrade-scripts-for-0.7/README.md

 ## Changes in 0.7

-Version 0.7 introduces several major backward-incompatible changes:
+Version 0.7 introduces several major backward-incompatible changes; all of them are fixed by this program:

 1. Control structures used to mimic POSIX shell, but now use curly braces.